rec/wik/notes.md

 What's missing
 ============

-I still don't know how to create a container that does https encryption!
-I know we have this knowledge within XR so it should be easily resolved.
+1. I still don't know how to create a container that does https encryption!
+   I know we have this knowledge within XR.

+2. I have never tried sending outgoing mail from any of the Wikis because this involves having a permanent location.
+My guess is that this won't be an issue but we'll have to see.

 Two minutes about Docker
 ===================